 An Effective Solution to Illegal HOA Actions

-The removal of board members is highly contentious.
-Expect the HOA attorney to vigorously defend the current board and use every legal technicality they have to stop you.
+It’s highly contentious to remove board members.
+Expect the HOA attorney to vigorously defend the current board and use every legal option they have to stop you.

 No. 2: Demand an Inspection of Records